Hunter Offshore Wind

 It's worth noting that though politicians like Peter Dutton are claiming their opposition of offshore wind is based in concern for environmental impact, their actions and goals reflect very differently.
 In May, the Coalition called for law changes that would make it easier for companies to seismic blast and drill offshore.
 If Peter Dutton was concerned about the potential environmental impacts of major offshore projects, he'd be calling for the strengthening of these laws, not the opposite.

-Additionally, Dutton's alternative power "solution" reveals his blatant hypocrisy and incompetence: The Coalition is, disturbingly, advocating that nuclear power be established as an alternative energy source in the Hunter region, despite there being no solution for toxic nuclear waste.
+Additionally, Dutton's alternative power "solution" reveals his blatant hypocrisy and incompetence: The Coalition is, disturbingly, advocating that nuclear power be established as an alternative energy source with a plant planned for earthquake-ridden Muswellbrook, despite there being no solution for toxic nuclear waste.

 "When done right, offshore wind is a huge part of the solution to climate change.
 It causes significantly less environmental impact than offshore oil and gas drilling, and is subject to strict environmental regulations.